Qumulo/docs/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 1. Send the output of the command to Qumulo Care.

-1. Use the Web UI to enable Qumulo Care Remote Support.
+1. Use the Qumulo Core Web UI to enable Qumulo Care Remote Support.

 1. Notify Qumulo Care when this process is complete.